 ALEXANDER PHILLIPS CBE QSM - MANA ARIKI MARAE AND RAILWAY - TAUMARUNUI

 Mr Phillips worked as a ganger for New Zealand Rail before and after World War Two, maintaining the main trunk line between Taumarunui, up the Rarimu Spiral to National Park.
-As funds became available he purchased the land which is now the site of the Mana Ariki Marae as we know it today.
+As funds became available he purchased the land which is now the site of the Mana Ariki Marae as we know it.

 The steep mountain slopes in the surrounding area were covered with pumice and other materials that blew out from the massive explosion which formed Lake Taupo hundreds of years ago.